 Familiarize yourself with the test venue and requirements.

 Make sure you know the location of the test center and understand the rules and regulations for the test day.
 Read the instructions provided by the test center carefully and ensure you have all the necessary identification documents ready.

 Refresh your knowledge of each section’s IELTS exam structure, question types, and timing.
 Understand the instructions for each section to avoid any misunderstandings during the test.

 Prioritize a good night’s sleep before the exam to ensure you are well-rested and alert on the test day.
 Avoid staying up late or engaging in activities that might disrupt your sleep schedule.

 Have a nutritious meal before the exam to maintain your energy levels throughout the day.
 Avoid heavy or greasy foods that might cause discomfort or drowsiness.
 Also, stay hydrated by drinking water.

 Plan your journey to the test center and aim to arrive early.
-This allows you to familiarize yourself with the surroundings, complete necessary registration procedures, and reduce last-minute stress.
+This allows you to familiarize yourself with the surroundings, complete the necessary registration procedures, and reduce last-minute stress.

 Bring the required documents.